b-g-goodell/sta-tra/README.md

 # sta-tra
 Use basic statistical tools to execute buys/sells using Coinbase API.
+First install dependencies (section 1), get yourself some API keys from coinbase (section 2), check out the 'To Run' instructions (section 3).
+If you want to ssh into DigitalOcean to run on the cloud, see section 4, and if you are trying to get stuff running on various operating systems, check out our tips in section 5.
+If you want to know the mathematical particulars of how decisions are made, check out section 6.
+Goals for the future are in section 7.

-# Dependencies
+# 1. Dependencies

 We use the coinbase python library, the json library, the requests library, and scipy.